joseluistello/joseluistello/README.md

 <h3 align="center">
-  My name is José Luis Tello.
   I'm an IT Recruiter with a technical background in data analysis and software development.
 </h3>

 <p align="center">